JHU-PL-Lab/www-fpse/lecture/lists.md

 * This conversion is called *uncurrying* (curried to pair/triple/etc form) or *currying* (putting it into curried form)

 #### Curry/Uncurry are themselves functions
-* We can even write functions which generically convert between these two forms - !
+* We can even write combinators which generically convert between these two forms - !
 * `curry`   - takes in uncurried 2-arg function and returns a curried version
 * `uncurry` - takes in curried 2-arg function and returns an non-curried version